DataTalksClub/machine-learning-zoomcamp/.tmp/ml-classification-rollout-10-14.md

   light unsharp; preserved the import, model construction, and `fit` call;
   removed notebook/browser frame and camera tile.

+Correction: replaced the first crop with a tighter source crop `(15,52,440,84)` to remove the remaining Jupyter menu bar while preserving both code cells and their exact text.

 - `10-training-log-reg-02-coefficients.jpg` →
   `10-training-log-reg-02-coefficients-cropped.png` — deterministic composite
   of the intercept crop `(15,32,440,52)` and coefficient crop